rkriger98/corona_management_system/README.md

     "positive_date": "2021-03-14",
     "recovery_date": "2021-03-22"
 }
-'''
+'
--Click on SEND
+- Click on SEND
 You will see below tha massage "Patient added successfully"
 ![image](https://github.com/rkriger98/corona_management_system/assets/73111633/98d0412c-ae7c-4b6d-a6b2-eaa5bd8a3c43)

 ## Input Integrity
 This program checks for input integrity to ensure that the user enters valid data.
 Here's what is being checked:

--Proper ID number.
+- Proper ID number.
--Telephone and cell phone numbers are correct.
+- Telephone and cell phone numbers are correct.
--Reasonable dates: for date of birth, date of infection and recovery from corona, date of vaccination.
+- Reasonable dates: for date of birth, date of infection and recovery from corona, date of vaccination.
--Correct names for vaccine manufacturers.
+- Correct names for vaccine manufacturers.

-If the user inputs invalid data, the program will issue an appropriate message. tkinoot kelet:
+If the user inputs invalid data, the program will issue an appropriate message.

 ![image](https://github.com/rkriger98/corona_management_system/assets/73111633/23a5bc1b-a7dd-4a2c-990e-0c8633e01caa)

 ## Assumptions:

--To add a vaccine to a patient's record, both the vaccine manufacturer and the date of vaccination must be provided.
+- To add a vaccine to a patient's record, both the vaccine manufacturer and the date of vaccination must be provided.
--When adding a positive COVID-19 test result to a patient's record, both the date of infection and the date of recovery must be provided.
+- When adding a positive COVID-19 test result to a patient's record, both the date of infection and the date of recovery must be provided.